-In relation to estimating following there are two variables that you will be required to consider.
-The first is what will be the potential level of work in the first year (it is all very well being guaranteed by a client that they will instruct you, but if the client is inactive you won't be able to bill them).
-The second, in this order, is what is the % chance of the client instructing you at the new firm.
+In relation to estimating following there are two main variables to consider.
+The first is the percentage chance of a given client being willing to instruct at the new firm, and the second is the potential level of work you will likely receive from that client in the first year (it is all very well being guaranteed by a client that they will instruct you, but if the client is inactive you won't be able to bill them).
 You can present this using the calculation above or by simply stating a range of potential billings against the client together with a "reasonable expectation" level.